 Summary by ReadAboutAI.com

-ISABELA MERCED — CORRECTED AND EXPANDED ENTRY
+ISABELA MERCED — EXPANDED ENTRY

 She was born Isabela Yolanda Moner on July 10, 2001, and has been known professionally as Isabela Merced since 2019, when she announced she was adopting her grandmother’s name in memory of her.
 All work credited before late 2019 — including Transformers: The Last Knight — appears under the name Isabela Moner.
 The project’s actor entry should note both names with a clear cross-reference.
 This matters for sourcing: anyone searching the earlier credits under “Merced” will not find them.